cncf/kubernetes-community-days/content/events/2020-bengaluru/_index.md

 organizers_email: organizers-bengaluru@kubernetescommunitydays.org
 local_law_enforcement: 100
 medical_emergency: 108
-cfp_deadline: '2020-04-25'
-sponsor_deadline: '2020-03-31'
 ---

-**Kubernetes Community Days Bengaluru** is happening June 27th 2020!
+**Kubernetes Community Days Bengaluru** is happening December 1st 2020!
 The organisers are hard at work preparing the CFP and ticket sales.
 Check back regularly for updates.

 ## Want to be kept up-to-date?